Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/05-Azure-Keyvault-Managed-Identity-Secrets/azure-keyvault-managed-identity-secrets/README.md

 This lab teaches secure authentication techniques in Azure, secret management using Key Vault, and the use of private endpoints for improved security posture.

 ---
-*This lab was completed as part of my transition into a Cloud Security Engineer role.*